Household Hazardous Waste

 - Latex and/or acrylic paint (safe ways to dispose of unwanted latex paint)

-- Water based stains and paint thinners
+- Water based stains

 - Medical waste (needles can be put inside red medical sharp containers or two liter bottles with the lid and placed in your trash container).

 - Any household hazardous waste in commercial or work vehicles.

 - Any household hazardous waste from out of county residents.

 - Any household hazardous waste over 15 gallons or 100 pounds per household/month.

 For questions about household hazardous waste call 615-862-5000.

 This project is funded under an agreement with the State of Tennessee.

 Learn more about ways to reduce household hazardous waste around your home.